 Vivian Montgomery, Music Director

 Vivian received her Masters in Early Keyboards from the University of Michigan and DMA in Early Music from Case Western Reserve University.
 She has been widely heard in performances, been a Fulbright Research Scholar in England, and worked as a conductor directing opera, orchestra, and choirs across the country.
 She is a Resident Scholar at Brandeis University.

 From 2003 through 2012, Vivian was Director of Music at First Parish Unitarian Universalist in Needham and she is the keyboardist for Temple Shir Tikva in Wayland, where she and her clarinetist son Ezra lead the Shabbat Klezmer band, Shir Chutzpa.

 Vivian has been Director of Music at the Unitarian Universalist Church of Medford since Fall of 2013.
 While leading the choir in a great diversity of repertoire, and working with solo singers and instrumentalists in the congregation, she also finds exciting ways to weave in guest musicians, as well as considerable congregational interaction.
 She deeply enjoys the challenge of finding the balance between creative musical quality and strong messages in services, especially in close collaboration with ministry and other worship leaders.

 Vivian can be contacted at firstname.lastname@example.org

-Mimi is our Acting Coordinator of Religious Education for the 2016-2017 church year.
-Mimi was raised in the UU church, and has a long history of working with children and youth, in both therapeutic settings and as an after school care provider.
+Mimi, our Director of Religious Education, was raised in the UU church, and has a long history of working with children and youth, in both therapeutic settings and as an after school care provider.
 In addition, she has a strong commitment to social justice, and is a longtime member of the Medford community.